edm00se/awesome-board-games/readme.md

 ### [Kanban EV](https://boardgamegeek.com/boardgame/284378/kanban-ev)

 > Electric vehicles (EVs) have become more common since 2014 and are the future of the automobile industry.
-They are superior vehicles due to them being more efficient, easier to maintain, cleaner, and cheaper to run.
+They are superior vehicles due to them being more efficient, easier to maintain, cleaner and cheaper to run.
 They are computerized machines that use AI to improve safety and in the near future will provide autonomous driving.
 They receive software upgrades during their lifetime and are constantly improving, unlike their traditional combustion-engine counterparts, which start to become obsolete as soon as you start using them.
 > You will be overseeing the production of these vehicles in Kanban EV, with "kanban" (看板) being the name for a scheduling system that supports an efficient assembly line, just-in-time production, and a smooth workflow process.
 Over the course of the game, players take on the role of rookie employees who are trying to secure their career.
-You need to manage suppliers and supplies, improve and innovate automobile parts, and get your hands greasy on the assembly line in order to boost production and impress the factory manager.
+You need to manage suppliers and supplies, improve and innovate automobile parts and get your hands greasy on the assembly line in order to boost production and impress the factory manager.

 ![Kanban EV game image](https://cf.geekdo-images.com/L2Wn-zUqkcHgqvwvY212Ig__itemrep/img/S_mg665DznHuiuvxvOIPk2mYwHM=/fit-in/246x300/filters:strip_icc()/pic4924232.jpg)